pa2si/salsa-calendar/README.md

-v 0.1.6
+v 0.1.7

 that's new:

-- Schemas, types and custom forms for add event submit
+- now multiple options for genres thanks to dropdown menu from shadcn

 to dos:

+- show error for schema genre!!
+- postal code into numbers not string type

 - order of about and Nav Links change when logged in
 - create an event